 - Ease into it.
 You can keep you Facebook account and friends while you plan your escape.
 If you are like me and use WordPress, you can begin by posting simple blog entires, photos, videos, memes, or whatever other content you might have posted to Facebook, but to your WordPress site, and share links to those items on Facebook.
 It’s so easy that you can even have WordPress do it for you automatically.

 - Leave a trail of bread crumbs.
 If you really don’t want to completely abandon Facebook because you think people won’t be able to find you, leave a place-holder behind.
-Abby and I each have one Facebook friend, each other, and our only Timeline entry reads, “Welcome visitors.
-This Facebook page and its contents are intended only as an invitation to anyone interested in getting to know Richard and Abby.
-Find us at richardbarron.net.”
+Share your writing on WordPress and link to it on Facebook.

 - Liberation is within reach.
 Once you finally, actually get out of Facebook, you might discover a feeling of liberation and relief at not having the Facebook monkey on your back any more.
 Instead of checking Facebook every three minutes to see if anyone commented on your status, sent you a message, or uploaded yet another embarrassingly simplistic meme, you’ll have time to actually compose and record your thoughts and ideas, and share them in a more meaningful way.